icons8/lunacy-docs/docs/prototyping.md

 1. Click the Sketch Cloud icon on the action bar.
 Log into your Cloud account, if necessary.
 2. In the Sketch Cloud panel, click **Upload document**.
 Wait a bit until Cloud processing is complete.
-3. Select an artboard from which you want to start preview.
+3. Select the artboard from which you want to start preview.
 4. Click the play button that will appear at the top bar.

 All the above steps are shown in the demo below.